 You’ve been doing your research, watching the housing market and saving for a down payment.
 It’s been years in the making and you can’t wait for the moment when you walk through the door and know ‘this will be my home.’
 There is nothing more exciting than having your offer accepted and knowing you are home.

-As you’ve been watching the market, as a first-time homebuyer, you have noticed that housing prices continue to rise, you might be questioning the affordability of buying a house.
+As you’ve been watching the market, you might be questioning the affordability of buying a house.

 Some questions might include:

 These are important questions and ones that need to be answered before you find, a place to call “home sweet home.”